-The Act replaces 50% bonus depreciation with 100% bonus depreciation and expands the property eligible for such benefit by repealing the original use requirement.
-Thus, for certain new and used property acquired and placed in service after September 27, 2017, and before January 1, 2023 (with an additional year for certain aircraft and longer production period property), taxpayers may expense immediately the entire cost of such property.
+The Act replaced 50% bonus depreciation with 100% bonus depreciation and expanded the property eligible for such benefit by repealing the original-use requirement for certain property and including certain film, television, and live theatrical production property as qualified property.
+Thus, for certain new and used property acquired and placed in service after September 27, 2017, and before January 1, 2023 (January 1, 2024, for certain aircraft and longer production period property), taxpayers may expense immediately the entire cost of such property.
 For qualified property placed in service in calendar years 2023, 2024, 2025, and 2026 (2024, 2025, 2026, and 2027 for certain aircraft and longer production period property), 100% is reduced to 80%, 60%, 40%, and 20%, respectively.

 For natural resource properties other than timber and certain oil and gas properties, depletion may be computed on a cost or a percentage basis.

 Cost depletion is a method of depletion applied to exhaustible natural resources, including timber, which is based on the adjusted basis of the property.
 Each year, the adjusted basis of the property is reduced, but not below zero, by the amount of depletion calculated for that year.
 The current-year cost depletion deduction is based on an estimate of the number of units that make up the deposit and the number of units extracted and sold during the year.